stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/1_deploy_base_application_environment.md

       cd ~/environment/aws-well-architected-labs/static/Operations/200_Automating_operations_with_playbooks_and_runbooks/Code/scripts/
       ```

   5. Then copy and paste below command replacing `sysops@domain.com` and `owner@domain.com` with the email address you would like the application to notify you with.
+Replace the `sysops@domain.com` value with email representing system operators team, and `owner@domain.com` with email address representing business owner.

       ```
       bash build_application.sh walab-ops-base-resources sysops@domain.com owner@domain.com
       ```

   {{% notice note %}}
-  Replace the value of `sysops@domain.com` with email address that represents the system operators team of the workload.
-  `owner@domain.com` with email address that represents business owner of the workload.
+  The `build_application.sh` script will build and deploy your sample application, along with the architecture that hosts it.
+  The application architecture will have capabilities to notify systems operator and owner personas leveraging [Amazon Simple Notification Service](https://aws.amazon.com/sns/).
+  You can use the same email address for `sysops@domain.com` and `owner@domain.com`, but you need to have both values specified.
   {{% /notice %}}

   6. Run the above command to execute the build and provisioning of the application stack.
 Wait until the script is complete, this process should take about 20 mins.